10 Famous Belgian Foods You Have to Try in Belgium

 Pairing Suggestions:

-• Coffee: The robust flavor of coffee complements the spicy notes of speculoos.
+- Coffee: The robust flavor of coffee complements the spicy notes of speculoos, making it a perfect pairing for a dessert after a steak tartare, for example.

-• Tea: Opt for black tea or spiced chai to enhance the warmth of the cookies.
+- Tea: Opt for black tea or spiced chai to enhance the warmth of the cookies, which are usually served fresh.

 These suggestions help to accentuate the unique flavors of speculoos, making them a delightful accompaniment to various beverages.
-The versatility and cultural significance make speculoos an iconic part of Belgian cuisine.
+The versatility and cultural significance make speculoos an iconic part of Belgian food.

 8. Cuberdon